NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 // Uncomment or -D this define to enable usage of the on-board WiFi library, which enables networking capabilities.
 //#define HYDRUINO_ENABLE_WIFI                      // Library used depends on your device architecture.

-// Uncomment or -D this define to enable usage of the external serial ESP8266 WiFi library, which enables networking capabilities.
+// Uncomment or -D this define to enable usage of the external serial ESP WiFi library, which enables networking capabilities.
-//#define HYDRUINO_ENABLE_ESP8266WIFI               // https://github.com/NachtRaveVL/WiFiEsp-Continued
+//#define HYDRUINO_ENABLE_ESPWIFI                   // https://github.com/NachtRaveVL/WiFiEsp-Continued

 // Uncomment or -D this define to enable external data storage (SD Card or EEPROM) to save on sketch size.
 Required for constrained devices.
 //#define HYDRUINO_DISABLE_BUILTIN_DATA             // Disables built-in Crops Lib and String data, instead relying solely on external device.